traci-porter/easypost.github.io/README.md

 ## Step 3: Create a Shipment and Get Rates
 After creating To and From Addresses and a parcel, you can create a shipment.
 The API returns shipment rates for all the carriers you enable.
 The rates are for shipping the parcel between the specified To and From Addresses.
+In this example, the request body includes the to and from addresses for sending the T-shirt and the parcel information.
+A successful request returns a rate ID.

 An individual rate contains information about the carrier, the service level (e.g., one day, two days, Ground, etc), cost, and the estimated number of days for delivery (when available).